lemonbob/iMpress/README.md

 i-event={"click":"customMethod"}
 ```

 9. Props are passed similar to React-like props, an attribute wrapping a valid data or prop value will become automatically become a prop.
 In this way reactive attribute are not permitted on the custom component tag itself - these would become props.
+Kebab case props are converted to camelCase names - e.g. header-title will become props.headerTitle in the child component.
 ```
 <i-child title={data.title}></i-child>
 ```